CanDIG/candigv2-ingest/README.md

 Use the `$CANDIG_URL/ingest/genomic` endpoint with the proper Authorization headers and your genomic JSON as specified above for the body to ingest and link to the clinical dataset program_id.

 ## 4. Adding or removing site administrators
 Use the `/ingest/site-role/site_admin/{user_email}` endpoint to add or remove site administrators.
 A POST request adds the user as a site admin, while a DELETE request removes the user from the role.
+A valid site administrator token must be used with this endpoint.

 ## 5. Adding or removing site curators
 Use the `/ingest/site-role/curator/{user_email}` endpoint to add or remove site curators.
 A POST request adds the user as a site curator, a GET request returns whether the user is a site curator as a boolean, while a DELETE request removes the user from the role.
+A valid site administrator token must be used with this endpoint.

 ## 6. Approving/rejecting pending users
 Use the `/user/pending` endpoint to list pending users.
 A site admin can approve either a single or multiple pending users by POSTing to the `user/pending/{user}` or `user/pending` endpoints, and likewise reject with DELETEs to the same endpoints.
 DELETE to the bulk endpoint clears the whole pending list.